Blog

 Once the situation has unfolded and the facts have been revealed, your spokesperson and crisis communications team can refine your response to provide the public with the full story.
 This can help you prevent public perception from spinning out of control.

-When the public reads “no comment,” the natural assumption is that the spokesperson has something to hide, and may imply that they are guilty.
-Even if you aren’t prepared to provide a thorough response, try to have some comment.
+When the public reads “no comment,” the natural assumption is that the spokesperson has something to hide and may imply that they aren’t being forthcoming.
+Even if you aren’t prepared to provide a thorough response, try to have a holding statement ready.
 If you give the media nothing, they will likely work harder to get around you for the story, which could increase the chance of them getting it wrong.

-On the other hand, be careful about what your spokespeople say to the media; an agreement to keep something “off the record” isn’t legally binding, so you shouldn’t tell the media anything you don’t want to see published.
+On the other hand, be careful about what your spokespeople say to the media.
+An agreement to keep something “off the record” isn’t legally binding.
+Don’t tell journalists anything you don’t want to see published, broadcast or shared on social media.

-Once the crisis has subsided, there are still steps you should be taking to begin rebuilding the public’s trust.
-It’s important for your spokespeople to follow up on the situation by emphasizing your organization’s response to the crisis, the steps that will be taken to ensure it doesn’t happen again, and the changes your company has undergone as a result of the crisis.
+Once the crisis has subsided, there are still steps you should be taking to begin rebuilding trust of your stakeholders, including the public.
+It’s important for your spokespeople to follow up on the situation by emphasizing your organization’s response to the crisis, the steps that will be taken to ensure it doesn’t happen again, and the changes your organization has undergone as a result of the crisis.

 As part of your ongoing crisis communications strategy, you should also conduct an internal post-crisis review to assess whether your plan and response were effective.
 You should be asking questions like: